< Previous standard ^ Up a level ^ Next standard >

 The project started in 2022.

-Personal notes
+Personal comments

 As usual with ‘cybersecurity’, the proposal and drafts focused on active, deliberate, malicious, focused attacks on AI systems by motivated and capable adversaries, disregarding the possibility of natural and accidental threats such as design flaws and bugs, and threats from within i.e. insider threats.

-The standard addresses ‘threats’ (risks) to AI that are of concern to the AI system owner, rather than threats involving AI that are of concern to its users or to third parties e.g. hackers and spammers misusing AI systems to learn new malevolent techniques.
+The standard addresses ‘threats’ (attacks) to AI that are of concern to the AI system owner, rather than threats involving AI that are of concern to its users or to third parties e.g. hackers and spammers misusing AI systems to learn new malevolent techniques.
 The rapid proliferation (explosion?) of publicly-accessible AI systems during 2023 put a rather different spin on this area.

-Even within the stated scope, I see no mention of ‘robot wars’ where AI systems are used to attack other AI systems.
+The scope excludes ‘robot wars’ where AI systems are used to attack other AI systems.
 Scary stuff, if decades of science fiction and cinema blockbusters are anything to go by.

-The potentially significant value of AI systems in identifying, evaluating and responding to information risks and security incidents is evidently out of scope of this standard: the whole thing is quite pessimistic, focusing on the negatives.
+The potentially significant value of AI systems in identifying, evaluating and responding to information risks and security incidents is also out of scope of this standard: the whole thing is quite pessimistic, focusing on the negatives.

 However, the hectic pace of progress in the AI field is a factor: this standard will provide a starting point, a foundation for further AI security standards and updates as the field matures.